View impounded animals or report a lost pet

 Tweed Pound update

-Council's Pound was closed to the public on Wednesday 25 September 2019 due to planned works.
+Council's Pound was closed to the public on Wednesday 25 September 2019 due to expansion of the Stotts Creek Waste and Recovery Centre.

 We have arrangements in place to make sure lost and impounded animals are well cared for until the new pound opens.